Why We Love It

 Why We Love an MSW Degree

-- Competitive salary: As in many fields, social workers with master’s degrees are often better-paid than their colleagues with bachelor’s degrees.
+- Competitive salary: As in many fields, social workers with master’s degrees are often better paid than their colleagues with bachelor’s degrees.
+And not just higher salaries, people with a master’s degree in social work also end up with higher job stability and opportunities for career progression.
+This can be an important factor during times of economic instability.

 - Lots of options: Since social work encompasses so many smaller fields, an MSW degree could be your gateway to a wide variety of career paths.